3 Recommendations for an All-In-One Sales and Marketing Platform

 GetResponse is the light version of HubSpot with a bit of scalability depending on which level you choose to start.
 You have the most important functions in segmentation and lead scoring, as well as automation options.
 What the others do not have, but which you get in the package here, is the opportunity to host webinars directly via the platform.
 The platform can be used for both B2B and B2C, but has more possibilities for the B2C segment than, for example, Pipedrive.

-There are many other options to choose from, but the above are three (or four) good suggestions for creating a sales and marketing department that will make your competitors shake in their boots.
+The tools I have outlined above are three (or four) good suggestions for creating a sales and marketing department that will definitely make your competitors shake in their boots.